cepthomas/LuaBagOfTricks/README.md

 Slightly modified version of the nifty [debugger.lua](https://github.com/slembcke/debugger.lua).

 ## interop
-Generates C# and C code for the standard lua interop.
-The Test projects demonstrate how to use it:
+Generates C# and C code for the standard lua interop via `gen_interop.lua`.
+Two test projects demonstrate how to use it:
-- Test\cs_test\interop_spec_cs.lua
+- Test\test_code_cs
-- Test\CH_test\interop_spec_CH.lua
+- Test\test_code_ch

+## validators
+Utilities for validation of lua data types.
+They all fail fatally by calling `error()`.

-## source dir
+## C source_code
 Several functions to support the C side of lua applications.
-Currently intended to be simple cut-and-paste.
+Take what is needed by simple cut-and-paste.